Trespass Letter of Consent

 WHAT HAPPENS IF I CHANGE MY MIND OR SELL MY PROPERTY?

 You may revoke your Trespass Letter of Consent at any time.
-Simply notify us of your wishes in writing at email@example.com and your letter will be removed from the records.
+Simply notify us of your wishes in writing at PD records by email here and your letter will be removed from the records.
 Although trespass letters have no expiration date, if the status of the property changes in any way, we ask that you notify us as soon as possible and arrange for your trespass letter to be updated.

 To submit a Trespass Letter of Consent: Trespass Letter Application

-If you have any additional questions, please contact the Monroe Police Department at 360-794-6300 or firstname.lastname@example.org.
+If you have any additional questions, please contact the Monroe Police Department at 360-794-6300 or by email.